Entries by Rudolf Huber

 Pakistan – the manacled LNG player

-The last 12 months have seen 3 new LNG consumers added to the growing mix of converts to this cool energy form – Egypt, Jordan and Pakistan.
-All have implemented quick FSRU solutions in order to get into the LNG game and all of them are pretty classic base-load markets with otherwise pretty predictable, and […]
+The last 12 months have seen 3 new LNG consumers added to the growing mix of converts to this cool energy from – Egypt, Jordan, and Pakistan.
+All have implemented quick FSRU solutions to get into the LNG game and all of them are pretty classic base-load markets with otherwise pretty predictable, and massive needs. […]

 Fukushima and why we cling on to ruins

 It’s a bit late to write about Fukushima, don’t you agree?
-If this post would be about Fukushima it would indeed be a bit late.
+If this post were about Fukushima, it would be a bit late.
 But the issue I am putting my teeth in here is much larger.
-Fukushima has become a symbol for deadly industries, for the nuclear holocaust, for the apparent fact that […]
+Fukushima has become a symbol for deadly industries, for the nuclear holocaust, for the apparent fact that man cannot […]

 Wanna get into LNG?
 A reality check.